 2.2 Foreleg Dissection and Analysis

 The dissection and morphometric study of honeybee forelegs requires careful preparation and precise execution following a systematic protocol.
-Initially, gather all necessary materials including fresh honeybee specimens, dissection microscope, fine forceps, scissors or scalpel, glass slides, coverslips, petri dish, physiological saline solution, and glycerin.
+Initially, gather all necessary materials including fresh honeybee specimens, dissection microscope, fine forceps, scissors or scalpel, glass slides, coverslips, Petri dish, physiological saline solution, and glycerin.
 The dissection process begins by anesthetizing fresh specimens, followed by placing them in a dissecting dish containing saline solution.
 Under microscopic guidance, carefully hold the bee's thorax and gently detach the foreleg at the coxal joint, ensuring the complete removal of the leg without damaging its segments.
 The dissected leg should then be cleaned of attached tissues and mounted on a glass slide using glycerin, covered with a coverslip for detailed examination.
 The morphometric study involves comprehensive measurements and analysis of various structural components.
 Begin by measuring the total leg length and individual segment lengths including coxa, trochanter, femur, tibia, and all five tarsal segments.

 2.3 Statistical analysis